akai-z/project-pet/README.md

 The project was closed source as it contained copyrighted assets
 and the code required (still requires) more work, refactoring and improvement.
 (Some parts must be done properly from scratch.)
-And we actually worked on it just for fun and to learn something new/different by execution.
+And we actually worked on it just for fun and to learn something new/different by execution,
+and to leave the comfort zone for some time.

 In the open source version,
 I replaced the copyrighted [BGM](https://en.wikipedia.org/wiki/Background_music) files with [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) ones,